arjunmehtaa/CoinFacts/README.md

 ## Login / Register Screen
 * Allows the user to sign-up/sign-in.
-* Signing-in enabled the user to save coins to their portfolio/watchlist.
+* Signing-in enables the user to save coins to their portfolio/watchlist.
-* Sign-up/sign-in is handled by Firebase backend through Firebase Authentication.
+* Sign-up/sign-in is handled by Firebase backend through `Firebase Authentication`.
-* The user can choose not to sign-up/sign-in by choosing the Continue as Guest option.
+* The user can choose not to sign-up/sign-in by choosing the `Continue as Guest` option.
 <p float="left">
   <img src="assets/screenshots/9.jpg" width="32%" />
   <img src="assets/screenshots/10.jpg" width="32%" />